Honey14/exploring-lint/README.md

 # exploring-lint
-We create an resource imageview lint rule
+We create an resource `ImageView` lint rule